Save the date: the Cultural Adaptations conference will take place in Glasgow, from 2-4 March 2021.

 More information and registration

-Registration will open in April 2020.
+Registration will open in late 2020.
 Register your interest and be notified when ticket registration opens.

 Cultural Adaptations is an action research project funded by the Creative Europe programme of the European Union, and co-funded by the Scottish Government.